 Current Market Trends

-eCommerce in India can be broadly categorized as: Domestic and Cross-Border, B2B and B2C, Marketplace and Inventory based, and lastly Single brand and multi brand.
+eCommerce in India can be broadly categorized as: domestic and cross-border, B2B and B2C, marketplace and inventory based.

 Technology enabled innovations such as digital payments, hyper-local logistics, analytics driven customer engagement and digital advertisements have enabled the eCommerce industry in India to grow at a much faster rate.

 Government initiatives such as Digital India, Skill India, Startup India and Make in India are also contributing to the growth of the eCommerce industry.

 Some of the major developments in the India eCommerce sector are: